workbydivyanshu/p-stream/.github/CONTRIBUTING.md

 If you are assigned to an issue but can't complete it for whatever reason, no problem!
 Just let us know, and we will open up the issue to have someone else assigned.

 ### Recommended Development Environment
-Our recommended development environment to work on sudo-flix is:
+Our recommended development environment to work on P-Stream is:
 - [Visual Studio Code](https://code.visualstudio.com/)
 - [ESLint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
 - [EditorConfig Extension](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)